ibm-cloud-docs/assistant/webhook-pre.md

 ```
 {: codeblock}

-To test the webhook, open an integration such as the preview link.
+To test the webhook, open an integration such as the preview integration.
 Submit the text `Buenas dias`.
 The assistant probably won't understand the input, and will return the response from your *Anything else* node.
 However, if you go to the Analytics page of your skill and open the User conversations page, you can see what was submitted.
 Check the most recent user conversation.
 The log will show that the user input is `Buenas dias (in es)`.
 The `es` in parentheses represents the language code for Spanish, so the webhook worked and recognized that the submitted text was a Spanish phrase.

 ![Shows the Analytics>User conversations page with a logged conversation with Buenas dias (in es) input](images/webhook-check-language.png)